-So through all of that, I was reminded of what I tell my clients all the time–When you aim at nothing you get nothing.
+So through all of that, I was reminded of what I tell my clients all the time–When you aim at nothing you get whatever or pretty much nothing.

 I learned the hard way that when we have some healthy flexible structure in place it gives us the freedom to have fun, our children know what to do without being told every 10 minutes what needs to be done and they aren’t in constant “fight-out-of-sheer-boredom” mode.

 Buy our Summer Routines & Rhythms Challenge to help you create some peace and fun in your home.

 So I want to help you enjoy your summer by teaching a few tips and tricks to create a flexible but structured summer.
 The awesome thing about these rhythms and routines is that you’ll be able to use the basic principles all year long.